Jyoti Basu: First term (1977–1982)

-Second Term (1982–1987)
+Second term (1982–1987)

 The reforms initiated by the Basu government in its first term were continued into its second term, Operation Barga was officially completed in 1986.
-Basu's front won 174 seats in 1982 West Bengal Elections defeating Siddhartha Shankar Ray led Indian National Congress.
-He was the one of the most powerful personality of the Left front after becoming the Chief Minister of West Bengal and was known to be the Chief artist of the Communist not only in the West Bengal, but also in the whole India.
+Basu's front won 174 seats in 1982 West Bengal Elections defeating the Congress (Indira) - Congress (Socialist) coalition He was one of the most powerful personality of the Left front after becoming the Chief Minister of West Bengal and was known to be the Chief artist of the Communist politics not only in West Bengal, but also in the whole India.
 Ahead of the 1982 assembly elections, the Left Front had gained three new members; the Communist Party of India (CPI), the West Bengal Socialist Party (WBSP) and the Democratic Socialist Party (DSP).
 In the wake of the 1980 Gorkhaland movement, a poll boycott campaign took place in the Darjeeling hills with the slogan "No State, No Vote".
 Organizations calling for a poll boycott included the Pranta Parishad and the Gorkha National Liberation Front of Subhash Ghisingh.
 Voter participation in Darjeeling stood at 59.40%, compared to the statewide 76.96%.
 CPI(M) emerged as the sole party of relevance in the hills to oppose a separate Gorkhaland state.
 CPI(M) won three out of the four assembly seats in the Nepali-dominated areas, the fourth going to an All India Gorkha League candidate (contesting as an independent).
 Some of the older, smaller Left Front constituents were uncomfortable with the expansion of the alliance, claiming that CPI(M) was diluting it politically.
 There were also disagreements on distribution of ministerial portfolios after the expansion of the alliance.
-Though due to his irresponsibility in 1971 Bangladeshi refugees his popularity decreased.
+Though due to his irresponsibility in rehabilitiating 1971 Bangladeshi refugees and refusal to address the rise of anti-Bengali sentiments in Assam and other Northeaster states like Meghalaya (see Beh Dkhar movement) and Tripura (see Mandai massacre) saw his popularity decrease.

-In the Second term as the Chief Minister of state he gained popularity for his work for the landless peasants and providing them land and also among intelligentsia.
+In the second term as the Chief Minister of state he gained popularity for his work for the landless peasants and providing them land and also among intelligentsia.
 The rise of Mamata Banerjee in the 1980s was under the Second Chief Ministership of him and was known to have a good allies with her.
-And he continued to make a second Chief ministership like the first one by giving the theory of Communism and working in the Land Reforms Act, 1951 and also to complete the demand of the Gorkha, especially in Darjeeling and near by regions.
-Whilst an accord had been struck between Gandhi and Gorkha National Liberation Front leader Subhash Ghisingh ahead of the polls, violence escalated in the Darjeeling hills.
+And he continued to make a second Chief ministership like the first one by giving the theory of Communism and working in the Land Reforms Act and also to complete the demand of the Gorkhas, especially in Darjeeling and near by regions.
+Whilst an accord had been struck between Prime Minister Rajiv Gandhi and Gorkha National Liberation Front leader Subhash Ghisingh ahead of the polls, violence escalated in the Darjeeling hills.
 In the run-up to the polls, several policemen were killed in the area which made Basu a great chances being a choice of people of Darjeeling.

+In 1986, Finance Minister Ashok Mitra resigned from the Cabinet, citing differences with Basu, which was a big blow to his government.